the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 }
 ~~~~~~~

 If this statement only executes one line in its block, then it can be expressed in a shorter version without curly braces too.
-Note however that it's recommended to use the curly bracktes for having the blocks more explicit:
+Note however that it's recommended to use the curly braces for having the blocks more explicit:

 {title="index.js",lang="javascript"}
 ~~~~~~~